 If you're looking for an at-home option, Revlon's One-Step Hair Dryer & Styler has made a big splash in the natural hair community.

 You all remember those split, dry ends I talked about?
 Well, we got rid of those.
 As Lee was trimming my ends, I told her that I do home trims with any scissors I can find: kitchen scissors, dull old scissors, or any version of a scissor that isn't made for use on the hair.
 "A trim is a trim right?"
 I said.
 Lee vehemently disagreed.
 "No, you should invest in a pair of $30 shears, not scissors, but shears because you could be doing your hair more harm than good not using tools sharp enough for hair."

-In silk-pressing videos, I've always seen stylists use a flat iron, but Lee used a tiny pressing comb and followed-up with a flat iron to prevent having to do multiple passes on my hair: meaning, taking a flat iron over my hair more than once to smooth the hair.
+In silk-pressing videos, I've always seen stylists use a flat iron, but Lee used a tiny pressing comb and followed up with a flat iron to prevent having to do multiple passes on my hair: meaning, taking a flat iron over my hair more than once to smooth the hair.
 "The-Stylist-Lee version of a silk press is done with a good ol' fashioned pressing comb—the kind your Granny used to use," she said proudly (though she doesn't recommend using a pressing comb at home).

 "For someone who's never received a silk press, the style may last a week.
-But, for someone who's hair is trained and has had several silk presses, they may have a different experience," says Lee.
+But, for someone whose hair is trained and has had several silk presses, they may have a different experience," says Lee.
 She also recommends what Black girls already know: wrapping your hair before applying your scarf at night.
 Lee says, "This will keep split ends minimized, help the hair retain moisture, and preserve your style."

+After my silk press was done, I loved how great my hair looked and felt.
 My split ends were gone, my hair was hydrated, and I got a chance to try something I thought I'd given up years ago.
 The one thing this experience taught me is there is no right or wrong in how you choose to wear your hair: Do what works for you.